 Mary Maker

-Mary Maker is a South Sudanese refugee activist who inspires audience to value education and change their world.
-Through the craft of theatrical storytelling, Mary Maker shares her refugee journey to create a ripple effect of impact to develop a world of globally educated individuals that are empathetic and community driven
+Mary Maker is a South Sudanese refugee activist who inspires audiences to value education and change their world.
+Through the craft of theatrical storytelling, Mary Maker shares her refugee journey to create a ripple effect of impact to develop a world of globally educated individuals who are empathetic and community-driven.

 TOPICS